Do you want to be with me or would you rather be alone?

 We are rewarded and revered for acting independently.
 It’s attractive to be confident and solid in yourself.
 It’s healthy to know your happiness and satisfaction do not come from the outside.
 There is a strength in knowing you will be OK with or without a partner.

 We have a mission: Introverts are generally good at concentrating.
-Studies have shown that we can stare artist at workout windows the longest (great?).
+Studies have shown that we can stare out windows the longest (great?).
 Many of our favorite endeavors require deep concentration — writing, research, creating art, behind the scenes organizing, internet surfing;) We tend to go deep into whatever engages us.
 Because information travels longer neural paths for storage and retrieval in introverts, it is very difficult to stop and start such focus.
 We want to continue enriching our minds and our spirits.
 We want to finish our creations.
 If we find a ’cause’ to champion, we want to see it through with minimal distractions (they pull us out of deep thinking, make our heads extra buzzy).
 We need time to work on meaningful projects that require our close attention and give us energy.

 All of this space can feel like a distancing or a pulling away from a relationship.
 Sometimes it is.
 Sometimes it is merely self-preservation.